 This is not something many consider when making efforts to increase knowledge sharing within an organization, but the impact of physical space should not be overlooked.

 Think of fast food restaurants; they intend to move customers through their establishment as quickly as possible (hence the name fast food).
 Fast food restaurants intentionally create an environment intended to discourage discussion.
-Things like closely packed, uncomfortable seating, high dividers between spaces, etc. should act as a model of what NOT to do in your office space.
+Things like closely packed, uncomfortable seating and high dividers between spaces should act as a model of what NOT to do in your office space.

 Building a space that encourages collaboration doesn’t have to be a full-blown remodel.
 Here are a few examples of easy fixes to make your office space social-friendly:

 - Conference rooms: Who says conference rooms have to consist of one large table that demands everyone sit in a nice, neat, rectangle?
-Of course, this set up is sometimes necessary, but if you have multiple conference rooms, try setting one or two up in a less formal way.
+Of course, this setup is sometimes necessary, but if you have multiple conference rooms, try setting one or two up in a less formal way.
 Have several smaller tables with groups of chairs around them, and maybe some couches.
-Not every conference is a stuffy, round-table discussion, so provide a space that allows for that.
+Not every conference is a stuffy, round-table discussion, so provide a space that allows for something less formal.

 2. Encourage various forms of knowledge sharing.